IepIweidieng/TJAPlayer3/tja.md

 Equation: `time_duration_of_division` (unit: seconds)

-* = 60 (s) × `beat_duration_of_division` / `defined_bpm_at_beat_duration`
+* = 60 (s) × `beat_duration_of_division` / `defined_bpm_at_division_head`

 Compatibility issues:

-* In TaikoJiro, the time precision is 1 millisecond, and the time duration of a beat duration is **floor**(**floor**(4 × 60 × 1000 / `defined_bpm_at_beat_duration`) × `beat_duration_of_division` / 4) / 1000 (unit: seconds)
+* In TaikoJiro, the time precision is 1 millisecond, and the time duration of a division interval is **floor**(**floor**(4 × 60 × 1000 / `defined_bpm_at_division_head`) × `beat_duration_of_division` / 4) / 1000 (unit: seconds)
   * Reference: <https://twitter.com/barrier15300/status/1619399304250290180> by @barrier15300
-* In TJAP2fPC until ver.2018040600, each measure with no note symbols has 0 beat duration.
+* In TJAP2fPC until ver.2018040600, each measure with no note symbols has 0 beat duration and 0 time duration.
-* In TJAP2fPC since ver.2018040600, TJAPlayer3, but not OpenTaiko (0auBSQ) since v0.6.0.12, each `,` has the division weight of 1 at the beginning of unindented non-command line, and has the division weight of 0 at the beginning of indented non-command line, regardless whether there are any note symbols in this measure.
+* In TJAP2fPC since ver.2018040600, TJAPlayer3, but not OpenTaiko (0auBSQ) since v0.6.0.12, each `,` has the division weight of 1 at the beginning of unindented non-command line, and has the division weight of 0 (0 beat duration and 0 time duration) at the beginning of indented non-command line, regardless whether there are any note symbols in this measure.

-Non&ndash;measure-based&ndash;scoped, non-sequential, non&ndash;one-shot commands have their effects fired when all the beat duration intervals of the nearest preceding notechart symbol ends.
+Non&ndash;measure-based&ndash;scoped, non-sequential, non&ndash;one-shot commands have their effects fired when all the division intervals of the nearest preceding notechart symbol ends.
 If the measure delimiter symbol `,` has the division weight of 0, placing such commands before or after this `,` symbol has the same effects.

 The time duration intervals of different notechart symbols are possible to overlap by using [`#BPMCHANGE`](#bpmchange) / [`#MEASURE`](#measure) / [`#DELAY`](#delay) commands with non-positive value.